The Razor E300 is the perfect electric scooter for kids in many ways.

 The tires come with vent spews which can be used to evaluate the tire’s condition.
 When many of the tiny hairs disappear, the tire is likely worn out and may need replacement.
 You can expect one to two years of usage from the tires, assuming normal use.

 The tires can be inflated with a regular air pump for bike tires.
-The valve for the tires is actually hidden in the right handlebar itself, almost in a secret agent style.
+The valve for the tires is actually hidden in the right handlebar itself.

 Control and handlebars

 The default throttle is a twist-throttle.
-The throttle may have a little jerky acceleration, as it’s not a gradual throttle mechanism and more like an on/off switch.
+The throttle may have a somewhat jerky acceleration, as it’s not a gradual throttle mechanism, more like an on/off switch.